 Check our provider directory to find an in-network OB/GYN.
-You can also call Member Services at 866-959-6555.
+You can also call Member Services at 866-959-6555 or by clicking on the "Find a Provider" link on our website texaschildrenshealthplan.org/find-a-provider.
 We will be happy to help you pick a doctor.